How an American Guy in his 60’s Landed in Türkiye (aka Turkey)

 Episode One: Somewhere off the Coast of Cyprus

-I visited the island of Cyprus in December 1967 when I was just an 11-year-old boy, part of a three week educational tour of the Mediterranean with ports of call in Morocco, Israel, Cyprus, Italy, and yes, mainland Turkey.
-So you see, this most recent visit to Turkey is my second.
+I visited the island of Cyprus in December 1967 when I was just an 11-year-old boy, part of a three-week educational tour of the Mediterranean with ports of call in Morocco, Israel, Cyprus, Italy, and yes, mainland Türkiye.
+So you see, this most recent visit to Türkiye is my second.
 I have history with the country!

-Our ship was the SS Nevasa, a name you might recognize if you’ve read my suspense/thriller novel Map of Dreams (by my pseudonym Paul Coruso), as she makes an appearance there, as does the island of Cyprus.
+Our ship was the SS Nevasa, a name you might recognize if you’ve read my suspense/thriller novel Map of Dreams (by my pseudonym Paul Coruso.)
+The good ship makes an appearance there, as does the island of Cyprus.
 The images found in that book are taken from memories of my childhood voyage.

 The Summer of Love?

 That visit to Israel was one of my “eye-opening” experiences.
-It was there I saw the charred remains of destroyed Israeli half-tracks (half truck/half tank) hulking on the side of the road as I rode by in the captain’s car, my innocent face pressed to the window, witnessing, for the first time, the carnage of war.
+It was there I saw the charred remains of destroyed Israeli half-tracks (half truck/half tank) hulking on the side of the road.
+As I rode by in the captain’s car, my innocent face pressed to the window, I witnessed the carnage of real war and not just something from TV.
 It was Christmas Eve Day, 1967, and we were riding from the Nevasa’s port-of-call in Tel Aviv to Saint George’s monastery overlooking Bethlehem, where I was to spend the night.

 Normally I would’ve taken that ride on a bus with my brothers and the other kids, but as fate had it, a nasty storm had brewed up between Cyprus and Tel Aviv, tossing the Nevasa about like a cork in a tumult.
 The ship rocked to and fro like the devil was rocking his baby’s crib, and the winds were so fierce that I saw them fling a heavy steel door like a piece of paper, crushing a girl’s bone as it slammed against her leg.
 The decks ran orange and green with the puke of students who, just the day before, had gorged themselves on bags of fresh oranges given to us in sunny Cyprus, now just a memory.